2025 Annual Meeting:

 The Academy of Homiletics is pleased to offer a number of scholarships for the 2025 Annual Meeting to students and retirees.
 A successful application for the scholarship will result in a payment from designated AoH funds for the student or retiree’s registration fee for the Annual Meeting.
 Scholarships are limited and will provided on a first-come, first-served basis.

 Applications are confidential.
-To apply for a Scholarship and Registration Code to cover the registration fee for the 2024 annual meeting, please submit your application to AoH Secretary, Sunggu A. Yang.
+To apply for a Scholarship and Registration Code to cover the registration fee for the 2025 annual meeting, please submit your application to AoH Secretary, Sunggu A. Yang.
 All applications will remain confidential and your request will not be shared beyond the Executive Committee.
-Applications are due by TBA.
-Three members of the AOH Executive Committee will determine the recipients of the scholarships no later than TBA.
+Applications are due by Wednesday, October 1.
+Three members of the AOH Executive Committee will determine the recipients of the scholarships no later than Friday, October 31.

 2025 AOH Scholarship Application